 Flood risk management

-Under the Flood and Water Management Act (2010) Bracknell Forest Council became a lead local flood authority.
-This means we are now responsible for managing flood risk.
+Under the Flood and Water Management Act (2010) the council became a lead local flood authority.
+This means we are responsible for managing flood risk.
 Our duties are listed below.

 - an assessment of local flood risk